Topic-wise Exploration of the Telegram Group-verse: Topic Characterisation

 \subsubsection{Topic selection}

-Out of the 48 topics, 12 topics have 10 or more English groups.
+On {April 1\textsuperscript{st}, 2024} we collected the top-100 groups for all TGStat 48 topics.
+Out of these, we select the 12 topics in which we were able to join at least 10 English language groups, a condition that allows us to manually validate the accuracy of TGStat's topic labelling.
 We keep crawling TGStat every week to refresh the lists of top-100 groups for these 12 topics to observe how those lists change over time.
 We stop on May 1\textsuperscript{st}, 2024, discovering 1,368 groups in total.
-We notice the largest growth in \textit{Erotics}, \textit{Cryptocurrencies} and \textit{Bookmaking}, where we find around 20\% new groups.
+The growth in the number of groups discovered over time is notable in specific topics such as \textit{Erotics}, \textit{Cryptocurrencies} and \textit{Bookmaking}, where we find around 20\% new groups every week.
 This illustrates that taking a single snapshot from TGStat, as prior work~\cite{tikhomirova_community_2021, morgia_its_2023,Urman_Katz_2022}, would limit the lists of discovered groups.

-Feeding these growing lists to the Telegram crawler, 8.6\% of groups have the auto-delete function enabled.
+Feeding these growing lists to the Telegram crawler, we find that 8.6\% of groups have the auto-delete function enabled.
 We abandon them immediately.
-We instead fail to join 18.8\% of groups because the group: (i) expired, or (ii) changed its name before we could join it, or (iii) is moderated and either the administrator did not admit us or a bot kicked us out after joining.
-We thus successfully join and monitor 993 groups overall.
-For each tracked group, we collect all messages starting from {March 1\textsuperscript{st}} to {April 30\textsuperscript{th}}.\footnote{For this work, we limit the collection period to avoid overloading the Telegram servers.} In total, we collect more than 50~M messages, with about 1~M new messages gathered each day.
+We also fail to join 18.8\% of groups because the group (i) did not exist anymore, (ii) changed their name before we could join it, or (iii) are moderated and either the administrator did not admit us or a bot kicked us out after joining.
+We thus successfully join and monitor 993 groups.
+For each tracked group, we collect all messages starting from {March 1\textsuperscript{st}} to {April 30\textsuperscript{th}}.\footnote{For this work, we limit the collection period to avoid overloading the Telegram servers.} In total, we collect over 50~M messages, with about 1~M new messages gathered each day.